FOR IMMEDIATELY RELEASE

 - S. Customs and Border Protection

-New Mexico ALIRT is a group of trained New Mexico-practicing veterinarians who would respond to a livestock disease outbreak in the state.
+New Mexico ALIRT is a group of trained New Mexico-practicing veterinarians who respond to livestock disease outbreaks statewide.
 Each year ALIRT members train for potential animal disease and for the proper usage of personal protective equipment.

-On the morning of July 24, the livestock emergency simulation began with a call from the Albuquerque International Sunport tower indicating that a long-haul cattle transport developed mechanical problems and needed to make an emergency landing in Albuquerque.
+On the morning of July 24, the livestock emergency simulation began with a call from the Albuquerque International Sunport tower.
+This indicated that a long-haul cattle transport developed mechanical problems and needed an emergency landing in Albuquerque.

-While there were not actual cows on site during the exercise, emergency responders needed to make many quick decisions throughout the day, knowing it would take at least 48 hours to repair the plane.
+While there were no actual cows during the exercise, emergency respondents needed to make quick decisions throughout the day.
+They had to do this knowing it would take at least 48 hours to repair the plane.
 Decisions had to be made about the following:

 - Who would inspect the 200 pregnant cows?